 - It is the expectation, when applicable, that projects are inclusive of gender biology in the approach to pre-clinical/clinical development.

 - Projects will be evaluated, in part, based on the level of support offered to the Applicant in a support letter(s) which delineates the amount of cash, in-kind, and/or other contributions (equipment donation, cell lines, drug or material samples, internal salary, etc.) to be provided by the Company and any other sources (grantee institution, etc.).
 The more MLSC dollars leveraged by additional third party support, the stronger the application.

 - The Applicant will be required to provide documentation of a cash component from the Company to support at least one new postdoctoral scientist for the duration of the project following grant award.
 The salary must, at a minimum, follow the NIH pay scale plus fringe.

 - Applicants must demonstrate how they will work collaboratively with the Company to execute the project.

 - The intention of these funds is to catalyze new life science discoveries.
 Therefore, there will be no consideration of sponsored research agreements (or other similar arrangements) executed before November 19, 2021 between the parties as part of the letter of support for this program.

-- The Applicant and Company must comply with all other Mass Life agreements, if any.
+- The Applicant and Company must comply with all other Massachusetts Life Sciences Center agreements, if any.

 An external panel of scientists from academia and industry with expertise in delivery/development of therapeutics and clinical care will review applications based on the following criteria: